University of Florida word mark

 Links:

-Disclosing Activities in Your Biosketch
+Disclosing Activities in the Biosketch

 NIH defines “foreign component” as the performance of any significant scientific element or segment of a project outside of the U.S., either by UF (including any UF employee), by a subrecipient, or by a researcher employed by a foreign entity, whether or not grant funds are expended.
 There is a 2-part test for determining whether an activity meets the definition of foreign component: (1) whether a portion of the project will be conducted outside of the U.S. and (2) whether that portion of the project is significant.
 Some examples of activities that may be considered a significant element of the project include, but are not limited to: